-4. The Coupled Transmission Capacity for Delivery, Reception is offered on top of any Transmission Capacity for Delivery, Reception at the same Entry Point, Exit Point correspondingly.The announcement for the Coupled Transmission Capacity for Delivery, Reception is done separately from any announcement on the Transmission Capacity for Delivery, Reception at the same Entry, Exit Point and is not part of the latter.
+4. The Coupled Transmission Capacity for Delivery, Reception is offered on top of any Transmission Capacity for Delivery, Reception at the same Entry Point, Exit Point correspondingly.
+The announcement for the Coupled Transmission Capacity for Delivery, Reception is done separately from any announcement on the Transmission Capacity for Delivery, Reception at the same Entry, Exit Point and is not part of the latter.

 5. For the provision of the Transmission Service in Coupled Points, the Transmission User is obliged to book CoupledTransmission Capacity for Delivery and CoupledTransmission Capacity for Reception separately.
-With the Approved Application for Firm Services, the Transmission User is booking CoupledTransmission Capacity for Delivery, Reception in a Pair of Coupled Points according to the procedure set out in Article [8], through the Elecronic Information System.
+With the Approved Application for Firm Services, the Transmission User is booking CoupledTransmission Capacity for Delivery, Reception in a Pair of Coupled Points according to the procedure set out in Article [8], through the Electronic Information System.

 6. In the event that a Transmission User books CoupledTransmission Capacity for Delivery at the Entry Point of a Pair of Coupled Points and CoupledTransmission Capacity for Reception at the Exit Point of the Pair of Coupled Points, through more than one (1) Approved Applications for Firm Services, then for every Day, the Total Booked CoupledTransmission Capacity for Delivery and the Total Booked CoupledTransmission Capacity for Reception of the Transmission User is defined as the sum of the Booked CoupledTransmission Capacity for Delivery and CoupledTransmission Capacity for Reception, at the said Entry and Exit Points respectively, which is booked through each Approved Application for Firm Services of the User, which comes into effect during the said Day.